Looking for natural repellents for mice?

 What Not To Do When You See A Mouse

 Stop for a moment and think.
-What would be your first reaction to seeing a mouse crawling around on your kitchen counter or scurrying across the floor?
+What would be your first reaction to seeing a mouse or rat crawling around on your kitchen counter or scurrying across the floor?

 Would you scream and yell out.
 Or would you reach for the telephone and call in an exterminator.
 Well, most people instinctively resort to two things after encountering a mouse.
 They turn to mice poisons and mouse traps.
 Both of these approaches are problematic.